digihori/Sekoiline/PRIVACY.md

 # Privacy Policy
 [Click here for Japanese](./PRIVACY.ja.md)
-The application “RUN!
+The application “Run!
 Sekoiline” (hereinafter referred to as “this app”) respects the privacy of users and does not collect any personal information.

 ## 1. Information Collected
 This app does not collect or store any of the following information: